 Design Your Ad

 Which ads and landing pages are you planning to use?

 For inspiration, check out this post on PR pitch angles.
-The subject might be different – PR pitches vs. Facebook ads – but the takeaways apply here as well.
+The subject might be different – PR pitches vs. FB ads – but the takeaways apply here as well.

-Newsfeed ads don’t have any character limits, and there are 3 areas you have to insert ad copy into:
+Newsfeed ads don’t have character limits, and there are three areas you have to insert ad copy into: